serg6io4/ChessProject/readme.md

 ```setup
 python "path/setup.py" "path_save_directory/name_directory"
 ```
+>📋This will create the same diretory with all dependencies and requeriments(but not in a virtual enviorement)

 ## Performance
 >📋Now we are going to see a tutorial:
->📋First, you have to go to the command prompt and use the line of run project(with your own paths):
+>📋First, you have to go to the command prompt(or the python console) and use the line of run project(with your own paths):

 ![First_step](docs/Tutorial/1.jpg)